-- (c) the day on which the person became incapacitated for work; - (d) if, when the claim is made, the person's partner has ceased work-the day following the day on which the person's partner ceased work; - (da) if, when the claim is made, the person's partner has ceased to be enrolled in a full time course of education or of vocational training-the day following the day on which the person's partner so ceased; - (e) if, when the claim is made, the person's partner is incapacitated for work-the day on which the person's partner became incapacitated for work. - (4) If: - (a) a person becomes incapacitated for work; and - (b) because of section 674 (sickness allowance liquid assets test waiting period), the person is not qualified for sickness allowance during the liquid assets test waiting period that starts on the day on which the person becomes incapacitated for work; and - (c) within that liquid assets test waiting period: - (i) the person ceases to be incapacitated for work; and - (ii) the person claims a newstart allowance;
+(c) the day on which the person became incapacitated for work;

-the liquid assets test waiting period starts on the day on which the person becomes incapacitated for work.
+- (d) if, when the claim is made, the person's partner has ceased work-the day following the day on which the person's partner ceased work; - (da) if, when the claim is made, the person's partner has ceased to be enrolled in a full time course of education or of vocational training-the day following the day on which the person's partner so ceased; - (e) if, when the claim is made, the person's partner is incapacitated for work-the day on which the person's partner became incapacitated for work. - (4) If: - (a) a person becomes qualified for austudy payment; and - (b) because of paragraph 575(2)(a), austudy payment is not payable to the person while the person is subject to a liquid assets test waiting period; and - (c) within the liquid assets test waiting period referred to in paragraph (b): - (i) the person becomes incapacitated for study; and - (ii) the person claims jobseeker payment; and

-- (4A) Subsection (1) does not apply to a person if, at any time during the 12 months preceding: - (a) the day following the day on which the person ceased work or ceased to be enrolled in a full time course of education or of vocational training; or - (b) the day on which the person claims a newstart allowance;
+(d) subparagraph 593(1)(a)(iii) applies in relation to the person; the liquid assets test waiting period in relation to the claim for jobseeker payment starts on the day on which the person becomes qualified for austudy payment.

-the person or their partner was serving a liquid assets test waiting period that started during that 12 months.
+- (4A) Subsection (1) does not apply to a person if, at any time during the 12 months preceding: - (a) if subparagraph 593(1)(a)(iii) does not apply in relation to the person-the day following the day on which the person ceased work or ceased to be enrolled in a full time course of education or of vocational training; or - (aa) if subparagraph 593(1)(a)(iii) applies in relation to the person-the day on which the person becomes incapacitated for work or study; or the person or their partner was serving a liquid assets test waiting period that started during that 12 months.